Land Rover BAR squad aims for Britain’s first America’s Cup victory

 Valiant.
 Sir Ben Ainsley

-Ben Ainslie, the most successful Olympic sailor in history, was valiant in the extreme to throw his hat in the ring.
-Raising the colossal resources necessary to mount a successful campaign in this most closely-fought of contests is a challenge most would gladly avoid.
+Ben Ainslie is the most successful Olympic sailor in history.
+Having clinched a Silver medal at his first attempt, aged 19, he went on to take Gold at the next four Olympics.
+But putting a team together from scratch to enter what is undoubtedly the greatest race on water is an even tougher challenge.
+Ainsley was valiant in the extreme to throw his hat in the ring.
+Raising the colossal resources necessary to mount a successful campaign is a task most would gladly avoid.
 But he has already won that battle, establishing a futuristic HQ building on Portsmouth’s seashore, attracting considerable sponsorship in both cash and kind, and presenting a boat – capable of speeds up to 60 mph – that shows every sign of being a world-beater.

 A series of four test boats designed and built by Land Rover BAR sharpened the start-up squad's competitive edge.
-The fifth and definitive boat – R1, unveiled at Portsmouth on the 6th of February – represents the peak of Britain's yacht-racing prowess, and trials will whet appetites for the epic tussle that's now just weeks away.
+The fifth and definitive boat – R1, unveiled at Portsmouth on the 6th of February – represents the peak of Britain's yacht-racing prowess, and sea-trials have whetted appetites for the epic tussle that's now just weeks away.

-Watch our website for further updates, and for more detailed information visit the Land Rover BAR team’s official website at http://land-rover-bar.americascup.com/
+Watch our website for further updates on Britain's bold America's Cup bid, and for more detailed information visit the Land Rover BAR team’s official website at http://land-rover-bar.americascup.com/

 Images © Alex Palmer [top] Harry KH / Land Rover BAR [left]